-Homemade Pie Crust contains both butter and shortening to make it tender and flakey.
-The secrets to a perfect crust are easier than you think.
+My Homemade Pie Crust contains both butter and shortening to make it tender and flakey.
+The secret to a perfect crust is chilling the crust.

 The answer is that some recipes work for some people.
 Cooking is like that sometimes.
 There can be many answers to a question like "how do I make the best?"